 Here is where they track evidence that relates to a specific page of their software.
 The product team often works on one page per cycle and with that tag structure they can easily filter for research evidence about the respective page.
 The research team frequently uses tags from the Cross-platform features group together with tags from the page specific group to combine views e.g. “bulk editing on the invoices page”.

 Lastly they have a tag group for the four major use cases their software supports.
 The individual tags represent concrete concepts or topics within that use case.
 The evidence in this group also includes more fundamental findings that are not necessarily related to the product.

 Want to read more?
-Check out the design considerations behind a research repository and how they affect sharing findings in the organization.
+Check out our articles about what a UX research repository can do for you and the design considerations behind a research repository.